ateeb-ali/networking-labs-archive/SNMP/README.md

 ## 🔧 What’s Included

-- `snmp-lab.pkt` — Packet Tracer file with the configured topology.
+- `SNMP.pkt` — Packet Tracer file with the configured topology.
 - `README.md` — This file.
 - `topology.png` — Screenshot of the network topology for quick reference.